poloclub/ConceptEvo/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Contact
-Please open an issue or contact [Haekyu Park](https://haekyu.com) for any questions.
+Please open an issue or contact Anonymous author for any questions.